jlampel/voronoi_scatter/docs/01_scattering.md

 search_exclude: false
 ---

-# Voronoi Scatter
+# Scatter Images

-Once you install the Scattershot addon, you'll find a new operator called Voronoi Scatter in the Node menu of the Shader Editor.
+Once you install the Scattershot addon, you'll find a new operator called Scatter Images in the Node menu of the Shader Editor.
 To access it more quickly, right quick and add it to your quick favorites (Q) menu or use the right click context menu.

-You must have one or more image textures selected in order to use the Voronoi Scatter command.
+You must have one or more image textures selected in order to use the Scatter Images command.
 The tooltips for the settings are pretty descriptive, so hover your mouse over each button if you forget what it does.
 Click 'OK' and your textures will be converted into a scatter node.

+You can include a Principled BSDF in your selection while scattering if you would like the resulting scatter node to be automatically hooked up.

+## Re-scatter

-If you would like to change your scatter node's settings after the fact, such as to switch from UV to tri-planar mapping, select just the scatter node and run the Voronoi Scatter operator again.
+If you would like to change your scatter node's settings after the fact, such as to switch from UV to tri-planar mapping, select just the scatter node and run the Scatter Images operator again.

+## Un-scatter

 To reverse the process, you can always select the scatter node and use the Un-Scatter command that is in the Node menu or in the right click context menu.

-You can include a Principled BSDF in your selection while scattering if you would like the resulting scatter node to be automatically hooked up.

 ## Mapping

 The scattering can be done according to your object's UVs or it can be projected from all sides with tri-planar mapping.
 Tri-planar projection is the same thing as box mapping, but Scattershot uses a custom implementation instead of Blender's box mapping because it allows for important options like random rotation (you can't rotate a box mapped texture) and correcting the aspect ratio of non-square textures.

 The impact on performance between the UV and Tri-Planar options is negligible since the image is not duplicated to achieve the effect.
 The Tri-Planar's Blending control uses a white noise texture under the hood, so you may need to increase your sample count in order to get a smooth result.
 Unfortunately, that means it can't play nice with displacement and you may see jagged edges around the blended area.

 ## Scatter Methods